 Ocala is located along Interstate 75 and US Highways 301, 441, and 27 which provide immediate access to most parts of Florida or to the interstate system.
 Additionally, the Florida Turnpike connecting Miami to Central Florida begins just south of the Ocala Metro.

-Ocala and Marion County enjoy a strong rail network with direct rail access available in many of the business parks.
+The Ocala Metro enjoys a strong rail network with direct rail access available in many of the business parks.
 Class I carrier CSX Transportation brings extensive resources and long haul reach to enable customers to enjoy rail’s superior freight economics.
 Short line carrier Florida Northern Railroad works closely with CSX to offer value added services to smaller customers or those with a need for more switching services.
 The Florida Northern Railroad also offers a variety of transloading services to bring the advantages of rail to non-rail served customers.
 Visit CSX and Florida Northern Railroad to learn more about rail routes and programs.

 The Ocala International Airport is located six miles west of downtown Ocala and serves the growing corporate and industrial needs for the area.
 With a newly constructed control tower and a new terminal under-construction, industrial park road network and other expanding aviation infrastructures, the Airport is positioned to meet most aviation and non-aviation requirements.
 Situated on over 1,600 acres, its two runways handle aircraft as large as B-727, B-737, and DC-8s.
 For information on hangar space, commercial or industrial leases, or for general airport information please contact the Airport Director at 352-629-8377.